 - Bankruptcy history: The FCRA limits bankruptcy history to the last 10 years.

 - Nationwide eviction search: See if an applicant has been evicted or served eviction notices.

 - Judgment and liens history: These can negatively impact credit history.
 A judgment regards an applicant’s rights and liabilities as part of a legal proceeding and is issued by a court.
 A lien is assigned by a creditor and gives them a legal claim against private property that a debtor owns as security for a debt.

 - Social security number verification: Verify that your applicants are who they say they are.

-- Global Homeland Search: Individuals who show up here could be involved in “terrorist activities, money laundering, illegal imports, fraud against government agencies, violations of federal banking regulations, or drug trafficking.”
+- Global Homeland Search (included in Nationwide criminal and sex offender search): Individuals who show up here could be involved in “terrorist activities, money laundering, illegal imports, fraud against government agencies, violations of federal banking regulations, or drug trafficking.”

 You can add on additional searches if you would like.
 Available add-ons include the following: